Lukmanovr/TCS_labs/content/docs/page_one.md

 {{< hint danger >}}
 **Important information**

-To make sure you're getting the most out of the lab sessions, we'll be assessing your performance in a few different ways:
+To make sure you're getting the most out of the lab sessions, we'll be assessing your performance in a few different ways and the final grade will be calculated as follows:

 - Mid-term Exam (20%)
 - Final Exam (30%)